 D. Supervisory Board Procedures

 I. Rules of Procedure

-Pursuant to Recommendation D.1 DCGK, the Supervisory Board will publish the 2020 revision of its rules of procedure (German Language) on the company website.
+Pursuant to Recommendation D.1 DCGK, the Supervisory Board publishs its rules of procedure Version of 2021 on the company website.
+This latest revision was adopted by the Supervisory Board on 13 March 2024.